backtestjs/command-line/README.md

 In addition to the demonstration strategies already present, you can create your own by adding a file under `src/strategies`.

-Use one of the existing files or the examples in this guide as a reference.
+Use one of the existing files or the examples present in this [link](https://github.com/backtestjs/framework) as a reference.
 Each file should contain a `runStrategy` method, and if it uses external or dynamic parameters, it should also include a properly filled-out `properties` structure.

 Whenever you create a new strategy, modify the `properties` structure of an existing one, or delete an existing strategy, you need to run the `🌀 Scan Trading Strategies` CLI command.